chasemc/electricShine/README.md

 Your shiny app should be built as an R package and should list all dependencies, as an R package would.

-A template for desgining a shiny app as a package may be found here: https://github.com/ThinkR-open/shinytemplate
+A template for designing a shiny app as a package may be found here: https://github.com/ThinkR-open/shinytemplate

+### Instructions

 Please see the "Basic Use" vignette for instructions.

+An example app structured for use with electricShine can be found at https://github.com/chasemc/demoApp; includes continuous deployment using AppVeyor.

-### Example
+### Main Function
 ```{r}
 installTo <- tempdir()
 MRANdate <- as.character(Sys.Date() - 3)